 I've been dropped or waitlisted, but I can't find anything that seems to have room, fits in my schedule, and seems like something that would be useful for me to take.
 What do I do?

-I am a junior or senior, and I hope to take only 3 academic classes this semester.
+I am a rising senior, and I hope to take only 3 academic classes this semester.
 What do I do?

 I absolutely need to take a fifth class this semester to be making good progress towards my degree.
 How do I register for more than 4.5 credits?

-Students will be able to enroll beyond 4.5 units to a maximum of 5 units when registration reopens.
+Students will be able to enroll beyond 4.5 units to a maximum of 5 units when registration reopens on August 31.

 How do I register for classes at Swarthmore?

 If you are interested in taking a course at Swarthmore, be sure to follow the step-by-step instructions on the Swarthmore Classes site through the Registrar’s Office.